jesshill/Onish_lab/protocols/RNA_isolation/Trizol_RNeasy_RNA_prep.md

-﻿**Erin’s Trizol/RNeasy total RNA Prep Protocol**
+## Erin’s Trizol/RNeasy total RNA Prep Protocol

+**Date:** 06-16-2014

+**Author:** Erin Nishimura

+---

+### PURPOSE:
-**PURPOSE:** This protocol produces 30 μg total of 1 μg/μl total RNA when embryos are harvested from 50 ml equivalent of worm culture.
+This protocol produces 30 μg total of 1 μg/μl total RNA when embryos are harvested from 50 ml equivalent of worm culture.
 This total RNA can be used in cDNA synthesis for RNA-seq and qRT-PCR.
 I compared this protocol to RNeasy columns alone and Trizol prep alone, all of which yielded similar quantities and quality of RNA.
 However, this is the easiest of the three.
 On column digestion is used to ensure that no DNA remains in the sample.

-**STARTING MATERIAL:**
+### STARTING MATERIAL:
 *Nothing succeeds like excess: 250* ml liquid culture of gravid worms should yield 5 ml of re-suspended embryos.
 Spin down 1 ml aliquots (x 5).
 Resuspend tissue in 500 μl Trizol, flash freeze in liquid nitrogen, and store at -80 C until ready to use.

 *Less is more:* 20 – 100 hand picked adults can also be used with yields around 100 ng – 1 ug depending on size.